 • vascular imaging is used to detect stenosis or occlusion and to assess probable etiology (atherosclerosis, dissection, FMD, etc.)

-• in acute stroke patients, standard baseline imaging in most centers comprises brain CT+CT angiography (alternatively, MRI+MRA)
+• in acute stroke patients, standard baseline imaging in most centers consists of brain CT+CT angiography (alternatively, MRI+MRA)

-• patients with mRS 0-3, who are not candidates for recanalization therapy, should have vascular imaging within 24 h of admission (in the non-acute setting, neurosonology is most commonly used)
+• patients with mRS 0-3, who are not candidates for recanalization therapy, should have vascular imaging within 24 h of admission (in the non-acute setting, neurosonology is the most commonly used method)

 • both extra- and intracranial arteries should be evaluated (CTA from the aortic arch to the vertex is recommended)